20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 [^this]: [Catalogue of Spacetimes](https://www2.mpia-hd.mpg.de/homes/tmueller/pdfs/catalogue_2014-05-21.pdf)

-# Footnote: Special relativity, general relativity, and spacetime

-In general relativity, objects move through something called 'spacetime'.
-Instead of having 3 coordinates, and a time coordinate, we have a single unified coordinate $(a, b, c, d)$, where all 4 elements are on equal footing.
-It might be tempting to ask if this isn't similar to describing an objects position as $(t, x, y, z)$ in newtonian mechanics, but there are two key differences here

-1. There is in general no coordinate $t$ that strictly represents time
-2. Spatial distances can no longer be measured consistently, and the only invariant distance is one that fundamentally involves the fourth coordinate called the 'spacetime interval'

-Say we have two positions $p_0 = (t_0, x_0, y_0, z_0)$ and $p_1 = (t_1, x_1, y_1, z_1)$, and we'd like to define the distance between them.
-In newtonian mechanics, we have $d^2 = (x_1 - x_0)^2 + (y_1 - y_0)^2 + (z_1 - z_0)^2$, and we assume that we're measuring at a point in time when $t_1 == t_0$

-In general relativity, this distance is no longer invariant unfortunately, and changes from observer to observer.
-The only thing we can measure consistently is something called the spacetime interval $ds^2$.
-In flat spacetime (called minkowski), this looks like this:

-$$ds^2 = -(t_1 - t_0)^2 + (x_1 - x_0)^2 + (y_1 - y_0)^2 + (z_1 - z_0)^2$$

-Here we do have a time coordinate, $t$.
-Working with minkowski spacetime is special relativity

-In general relativity, the above distance equation is generalised, and looks more like this: If $v = p_1 - p_0$, then

-$$ds^2 = A v_0^2 + B v_0 v_1 + C v_0 v_2 + D v_0 v_3 + E v_1^2 + F v_1 v_2 + G v_1 v_3 + H v_2^2 + I v_2 v_3 + J v_3^2$$

-This is a lot less fun to work with.
-The coefficients make up a symmetric 4x4 matrix called the metric tensor, and generalises special relativity to curved spacetime with this new invariant spacetime interval.
-Importantly, general relativity has no fixed coordinate system like cartesian, and no time coordinate to work with: its very difficult to say anything useful given a vector in a random coordinate system

-Here are some of the less fun consequences of moving from special to general relativity

-1. There is no universal coordinate system.
-Each coordinate system is only valid for a patch of spacetime, and these patches are stitched together as necessary to traverse the spacetime
-2. Space is not necessarily simply connected, eg wormholes
-3. None of the coordinates have to represent time and are entirely arbitrary
-4. Space as a bulk has no concept of saying which direction is *forwards* in time.
-In general time is defined as the directions that an observer can move in that spacetime
-5. Time travel is explicitly permitted, and shows up literally everywhere.
-What direction is forwards in time when the causal structure of spacetime itself forms a loop?
-Good question

 # Footnote: Indices examples

 I am a pattern matcher by nature, so here's a bunch of examples